Arrests in Hong Kong raise fears of more violent protests

 They poured into the building that night.
 In shocking scenes Monday and early Tuesday, the protesters vented their anger at a government that hasn’t responded to their demands.
 They spray-painted slogans on the walls, stood on the desks in the legislature’s main chamber and climbed high to cover the city’s official emblem with black spray paint.

+“Young people in Hong Kong, faced with rising social inequalities, lack of housing … and growing integration between China and Hong Kong, are becoming increasingly hopeless, and are feeling that they increasingly have little to lose,” Chan said.

+“The mindless violence they resorted to on 1 July signified that they no longer cared what might happen to them, and this is dangerous for Hong Kong society.”

-Associated Press video journalist Katie Tam contributed to this report.
+Associated Press journalists Katie Tam in Hong Kong and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.

 Copyright © 2019 The Washington Times, LLC.